last updated: September 28, 2021

 Indoor studio classes such as Zumba, cardio, spin, weights, etc. (anything that doesn’t involve long-distance running, really).

 We’ve only seen Everlux in a handful of styles so far, the original one being the In Movement family.
-In Movements used to be available in a 2.5″ short, a 25″ length (I’m 5’4″ and these are full-length on me) and a 28″ full-length, however only the 25″ is currently available – and it’s on markdown for only $59!
+In Movements used to be available in a 2.5″ short, a 25″ length (I’m 5’4″ and these are full-length on me) and a 28″ full-length, however lululemon has moved away from this style.

-The Wunder Train is a versatile cross between the Align, Wunder Under and In Movement.
+The Wunder Train is a versatile cross between the Align, the Wunder Under and the In Movement.
 You get the minimal seaming and timeless “legging” look of the Wunder Unders + a soft-to-the-touch hand-feel similar to the Aligns – all in a more technical, faster drying fabric with the addition of a drawstring in the waistband.
-This is my favorite of the two new styles.
-Wunder Trains come in a 4″ short, 6″ short, an 8″ short, a 21″ crop, a 25″ tight and the brand new (and much anticipated) 28″ length and 31″ length.
+This is my favorite of the two new styles!
+Wunder Trains come in the following length options:

 The second new style family is the Invigorate.
-The Invigorate looks more similar to the In Movement as far as seaming goes, but has the addition of side drop-in pockets (which actually makes it look a lot like the Fast and Frees, come to think of it).
-The Invigorate comes in a 6″ short, 8″ short, a 10″ short, a 19″ crop, 23″ crop, a 25″ tight, a 28″ tight and a 31″ tight.
-(The 28″ and 31″ lengths are only sold online.)
+The Invigorate looks more similar to the In Movement as far as seaming goes, but has the addition of side drop-in pockets.
+The Invigorate comes in the following length options:

 Seasonal Styles currently available in Everlux: